mookjp/multi-proxy/README.md

 ### replica mode

-In replica mode, multi-proxy doesn't have `master` server as destinations.
+In replica mode, multi-proxy doesn't have `master` server as a destination.

-It has only some replicas as destinations and if every status code from replicas is the same, it returns a single response from replica.
+It has only some replicas as destinations and if every status code from replicas is the same, it returns a reduced single response from replicas.
 The response is the one which has been got at first.
+Requests are sent to all replicas but the response to client is the one.

 If every status code is not the same, it returns 500 response to the client.